ElizabethBerenzon/Systems-Analysis-and-Design-for-Information-System/README.md

 The system includes business-focused Use Cases only, where each action represents an interaction between a user (Actor) and the system.

+Key Difference between Primary Actor and Supporting Actor:
+--

+* Primary Actor -> starts the action and drives the process.
+* Supporting Actor -> supports the process but does not initiate it.

 User & Access Management
 --